Free Grant Money for Bills: Programs That Can Help You Today

 Applying for Emergency Help

-When you are in a crisis, you don't have time to wait for a 6-month grant application process.
+When you are in an immediate financial crisis, you don't have time to wait for a 6-month government grant application process.
 In these cases, you should contact "211".
-By dialing 2-1-1 on your phone, you are connected with a local specialist who can direct you to the nearest charities and government offices that provide immediate, same-day assistance.
-Organizations like the Saint Vincent de Paul Society and the Salvation Army often have small pools of "emergency grant" money for local residents in need.
+By dialing 2-1-1 on your phone or visiting 211.org, you are instantly connected with a local resource specialist who can direct you to the nearest charities, churches, and government offices that provide immediate, same-day bill assistance.
+Operators can communicate in Spanish and English to ensure you don't get lost in translation.

 Conclusion